 During court proceedings, family lawyers examine and cross-examine witnesses regarding matrimonial misconduct, parental fitness, financial capacity, or property ownership while maintaining professional decorum despite emotionally charged testimony and acrimonious family relationships.

-Family dispute and matrimonial lawyers also counsel clients on practical implications of legal options, encouraging amicable resolutions through mediation when appropriate while vigorously advocating clients’ interests when settlement proves impossible or contrary to clients’ welfare.
+Family and matrimonial lawyers also counsel clients on practical implications of legal options, encouraging amicable resolutions through mediation when appropriate while vigorously advocating clients’ interests when settlement proves impossible or contrary to clients’ welfare.

 The Hindu Marriage Act, 1955, Hindu Succession Act, 1956, Hindu Adoption and Maintenance Act, 1956, Muslim Personal Law (Shariat) Application Act, 1937, Indian Divorce Act, 1869, Special Marriage Act, 1954, and Protection of Women from Domestic Violence Act, 2005, constitute the primary statutory framework.